-The proposed withdrawal areas may include mineral potentials of high, moderate, or low (Table 3.3-6).
+The proposed withdrawal areas may include mineral potentials of high, moderate, or low (see Table 3.3-4).
 For this analysis, strategic minerals with low potential are not discussed because they are not considered to be significant.
-The following analysis describes the areas and occurrences of critical mineral resources.
+The following analysis describes the districts and occurrences of potential strategic and critical mineral resources.